-Earnings manipulation is easy with the right–or should I say wrong–accounting tricks.
-In this article, we explore how businesses inflate profits with fraudulent accounting practices.
+Earnings manipulation is easy with the right–or should I say wrong–accounting tricks such as cookie jar reserves.
+In this article, we explore how businesses inflate profits and sometimes decrease the same, depending on what the company desires.
+Financial statement fraud is common, so let’s see how these schemes work.

 One Wall Street Journal article said a California company used “a dozen or more accounting tricks” including “one particularly bold one: booking bogus sales to fake companies for products that didn’t exist.”
 These machinations inflated earnings, making the company look more profitable than it really was.